Magenic/MAQS/docs/MAQS_5/Selenium/SeleniumFeatures.md

 * When logging is enabled MAQS automatically creates EventFiringWebDrivers instead of a standard WebDrivers.
 So be warned that your WebDriver may actually be an EventFiringWebDrivers.
 * For more info on the Selenium driver you can visit the Selenium GitHub page: https://github.com/SeleniumHQ/selenium/tree/master/dotnet.  *

+## DriverManager
+Manages fuctions that interact with the webDriver

 ## Configuration
 Information, such as the type of browser and website base url are pulled from the SeleniumMaqs section your configuration.
 ```csharp
  this.WebDriver.Navigate().GoToUrl(SeleniumConfig.GetWebSiteBase());
 ```

+## Utilties
+Static class that contain methods that capture screenshots, Save page sources, checking accessibility, Searching Context, gets screenshots, killing the driver, and sets timeouts.

 ## Log
 There is also logger (also thread safe) the can be used to add log message to your log.
 ```csharp